Yermín Mercedes: 2021; AL Rookie of the Month

 Mercedes recorded the first hit of his major league career on April 2, 2021, when he hit a single against the Los Angeles Angels.
 In the same game, he became the first player in Chicago White Sox history to record five hits in their first major league start.
 The following day, Mercedes had hits in his first three at bats, including his first Major League home run off of Alex Cobb, becoming the first player since at least 1900 to begin a season with eight straight hits.
-On April 5, Mercedes was named the American League Player of the Week after batting 9-for-14 with a .643 batting average, 1.643 OPS, and six RBIs.
+On April 5, Mercedes was named the American League Player of the Week after batting 9-for-14 with a .643 batting average, 1.643 OPS, and six RBI.

 On April 8, Mercedes hit his first home run at Guaranteed Rate Field off of Brad Keller of the Kansas City Royals.
 His home run was measured at 485 feet; it was the third-longest home run in major league baseball in 2021, and the longest regular-season home run for the White Sox in the Statcast era (since 2015).
 On April 19, Mercedes made his first pitching appearance during a game against the Red Sox.
-Mercedes was named the American League Rookie of the Month for the games played in April, in which he batted .415/.455/.659 with five home runs and 16 RBIs in 88 plate appearances.
+Mercedes was named the American League Rookie of the Month for the games played in April, in which he batted .415/.455/.659 with five home runs and 16 RBI in 88 plate appearances.